yaroslaff/nudecrawler/README.md

 - Image URL or PATH passed as argv[1]
 - Return 0 if image is safe and boring, return 1 if image is interesting
 - Return 0 if there are any technical problems (timeout or 404)
-- Additioncal configuration could be specified via environment, NudeCrawler will pass environment to your script
+- Additional configuration could be specified via environment, NudeCrawler will pass environment to your script
 - NudeCrawler also sets env variables `NUDECRAWLER_PAGE_URL` and `NUDECRAWLER_IMAGE_URL`